trfore/ansible-role-omada-install/README.md

 | omada_non_root          | `true`     | Boolean, configure Omada SDN to run as a non-root user                         | No        |
 | omada_remove_tar_folder | `false`    | Boolean, remove the temporary directory on the remote host                     | No        |

-OS specific variables are listed below, along with default values (see `vars/debian.yml` and `vars/redhat.yml`):
+OS specific variables are listed below, along with default values (see `vars/main.yml`):

 | Variable           | Default                                       | Description                              | Required |
 | ------------------ | --------------------------------------------- | ---------------------------------------- | -------- |